fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 - A debit increases expenses, while a credit decreases them
 - Expenses appear on your income statement and are subtracted from revenue to calculate net income

-## Managing your chart of accounts in Fiskl
+## Managing your Chart of Accounts in Fiskl

 Fiskl provides a comprehensive selection of commonly used accounts.
 You can also add custom categories to match your specific business needs.

-To access your chart of accounts:
+To access your Chart of Accounts:

 1. Select "Accounting" from the left menu
 2. Choose "Chart of Accounts" from the submenu

 <details>
-<summary>Why is a well-structured chart of accounts important?</summary>
+<summary>Why is a well-structured Chart of Accounts important?</summary>

-A properly maintained chart of accounts:
+A properly maintained Chart of Accounts:

 - Enables effective financial management
 - Supports informed decision-making